digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 You can observe how the autoscaler kicks in when load increases (as long as the load generator script runs), and alters the `quote` server deployment replica set to a higher value.
 As soon as the load generator script is stopped, there's a cool down period, and after 1 minute or so the replica set is lowered to the initial value of 1.

-Next, you will learn how to scale applications based on other metrics such as custom metrics coming from Prometheus.
-As an example, you can scale based on the number of HTTP requests that an application receives, rather than CPU and/or memory utilization.
+Next, you will learn how to scale applications on custom metrics coming from Prometheus.
+As an example, you can scale deployments based on the number of HTTP requests an application receives, rather than CPU and/or memory utilization.

-## Step 4 - Scaling Applications Automatically via the Prometheus Adapter
+## Step 4 - Scaling Applications Automatically via Prometheus Adapter

 So far you learned how to horizontally scale applications based on CPU metrics (memory metrics can be used as well, but not covered in this tutorial).
-This is what the metrics server provides, and that's it.
-But, you're not limited to observing and letting the HPA take decisions based on resource requests metrics only.
-You can also leverage Prometheus for the job, and let the HPA take decisions based on custom metrics.
-Such an example is the number of HTTP requests for a web application, thus letting the HPA scale your deployment based on the incoming traffic.
+This is what metrics server was meant for and that's it.
+But, you can also automatically scale applications on custom metrics.
+Thus, you can leverage Prometheus for the job, and let the HPA take decisions based on Prometheus metrics.
+Such an example is the number of HTTP requests hitting a web application, thus have the HPA scale your deployment based on the incoming traffic.

-What's left is a special piece of software called the [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter).
+To accomplish this task, you need to install a special piece of software called the [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter).
 Main purpose of the `prometheus-adapter` is to act as a bridge (or translator) between Prometheus and the Kubernetes API server.
-It provides the same functionality as the [metrics-server](https://github.com/kubernetes-sigs/metrics-server), so it can act as an replacement as well.

-When to choose `metrics-server` over `Prometheus` with `prometheus-adapter` you may ask?
-Well, `metrics-server` is fast, low on resources, and provides the basic set of metrics (CPU and memory) for HPA to work, making it a good choice when you don't want to use a full blown monitoring system yet.
-Please remember that metrics server is not meant to act as a replacement for a monitoring system.
-On the other hand, when you need more granular control over the HPA and scale on other metrics not covered by the metrics server, then `Prometheus` in combination with the `prometheus-adapter` is a better choice.
+When to choose `metrics-server` over `prometheus-adapter` or vice versa ?

+Well, `metrics-server` is fast, low on resources, and provides only the basic set of metrics (CPU and memory) for HPAs to work, thus making it a good candidate when you don't want to use a full blown monitoring system.
+On the other hand, when you need more granular control over HPAs and scale on other metrics not covered by the metrics server, then `Prometheus` in combination with the `prometheus-adapter` is a better choice.

-Following steps assume that you have the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) deployed in your cluster.
+Following steps assume that you have [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) deployed in your cluster.
 Basic knowledge of `ServiceMonitors` is required as well.
 If not, please follow the [Prometheus Monitoring Stack](../04-setup-prometheus-stack/README.md) chapter from the `Starter Kit` repository.
-You also need a `ServiceMonitor` to scrape metrics from the application in question, and send them to the Kubernetes API server via the `prometheus-adapter`.
-Then, HPA can fetch custom metrics from the Kubernetes API Server, and scale your application appropriately.
+You also need a `ServiceMonitor` to scrape metrics from the application under test, and send them to the Kubernetes API server via the `prometheus-adapter`.
+Then, the horizontal pod autoscaler can fetch custom metrics from the Kubernetes API Server, and scale your applications appropriately.

-To summarize, these are the basic steps required to `scale` applications based on `custom metrics` served by `Prometheus`:
+The basic steps required for applications autoscaling using `custom metrics` served by `Prometheus` are as follows:

 1. First, you need the `prometheus-adapter` installed in your cluster.
 2. Next, you define `ServiceMonitors` for `Prometheus` to scrape `custom metrics` from your applications.
-3. Then, you define discovery `rules` for `prometheus-adapter` to expose your application `custom metrics` in the `Kubernetes API`.
+3. Then, you define `discovery rules` for `prometheus-adapter` to expose your application `custom metrics` in the `Kubernetes API`.
-4. Finally, create the `HPA` targeting your application deployment, and tell it to scale based on your custom metric(s).
+4. Finally, you create the `HPA` targeting your application deployment, and configure it to scale on custom metric(s).

 ### Installing Prometheus Adapter

 Prometheus adapter can be installed the usual way, via Helm.
-Please follow below steps to accomplish this task:
+Please follow below steps:

-1. First, clone the `Starter Kit` repository and change directory to your local copy.
+1. First, clone the `Starter Kit` repository, and change directory to your local copy:

     ```shell
     git clone https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers.git